WolverineXM/FinTechProject3/.ipynb_checkpoints/README-checkpoint.md

 ### Project Hypothesis

-Existing emperical evidence exists of a relationship between [Credit Spreads](https://www.investopedia.com/terms/c/creditspread.asp) and equity markets.
+Existing emperical evidence exists describing the relationship between [Credit Risk/Spreads](https://www.investopedia.com/terms/c/creditspread.asp) and equity markets.
 For the purpose of this project, the the [SPDR® S&P 500® ETF Trust](https://www.ssga.com/us/en/intermediary/etfs/funds/spdr-sp-500-etf-trust-spy) was selected as a proxy for the U.S. Equity Market.
 A paper published by the Bank for International Settlements (BIS), [Explaining Credit Default Swap Spreads with Equity Volatility and Jump Risks of Individual Firms](https://www.bis.org/publ/work181.pdf) concluded:

 >>> A structural model with stochastic volatility and jumps implies particular relationships between observed equity returns and credit spreads.